lucia-auth/lucia/documentation/src/pages/sveltekit/api-reference/locals-api.md

 ## `getSession()`

-Gets the session from the request.
-This will be from the session id sent with the request, or renewed session if the one sent was idle.
-Returns `null` if invalid.
+Gets the validated or renewed session from the request, and returns the current session or `null` if the session id is invalid.
+Sessions are validated on each request and as such, `getSession()` will return that original session and will not re-validate the session id on each call.
+This means `setSession()` or `clearSession()` will **NOT** change the return value of this method.

 ```ts
 const getSession: () => Session | null;